The following articles have been published based on the results of Longitudinal Multi-Omic Study of Aging Determinants:

 The results of the project A model for health risks prediction based on inherited DNA variation and clinical data are published in the article:

 Age-related changes in the vascular system play an important role in the biological age and lifespan of a person and maybe affected from an early age onward.
 One of the indicators of changes in the vascular system is arterial wall stiffness and its main measure, i.e., carotid-femoral pulse wave velocity (cfPWV).
 We examined arterial wall stiffness in a sample of 305 Leningrad Siege survivors to assess how hunger and stressful conditions during fetal development and early childhood affected the state of the cardiovascular system at a later age and what factors may neutralize the negative impact sustained in early childhood.
-Here, we presented an evaluation of two unique patients with supernormal vascular aging (SUPERNOVA) phenotype from this cohort and described the details of congruence between hereditary resistance and practiced lifestyle yielding slower biological aging rate….
-READ MORE
+Here, we presented an evaluation of two unique patients with supernormal vascular aging (SUPERNOVA) phenotype from this cohort and described the details of congruence between hereditary resistance and practiced lifestyle yielding slower biological aging rate… READ MORE